St Virgil's College: Curriculum

 St Virgil's College offers a broad curriculum, with the areas of literacy and numeracy of high importance.
 Emphasis is also placed on the languages, science, social sciences and physical education.

 The College places the most emphasis on its teaching of religious education, which is central to every student's studies.

 Co-curriculum

 Sport

 St Virgil's College is a member of the Sports Association of Tasmanian Independent Schools (SATIS).
 Much importance is placed on sport at St Virgil's College.
 All students are encouraged to participate in at least one sport during their time at the college.

 The college has had much success on the sporting field throughout its history.
 Most recent is the college's domination of the Tasmanian State and Southern School's Athletics.
-The college's athletics team have won the SATIS (Sports Association of Tasmanian Independent Schools) Boy's junior title 10 years in a row, and the Southern SATIS title 10 years in a row as well.
+The college's athletics team have won the SATIS (Sports Association of Tasmanian Independent Schools) Boys' junior title 10 consecutive seasons, and the Southern SATIS title 10 consecutive seasons as well.

 Other sports on offer at St Virgil's include canoe polo, cross-country, cricket, football, hockey, rowing, soccer, swimming, tennis, touch football, water polo, basketball, rugby, badminton, squash, sailing, and athletics.